htschmed/REACTJS_DEMO/README.md

 * [Python](https://www.python.org/) version 2.7.9 or greater.
   * [Tornado Web Framework](http://www.tornadoweb.org/en/stable/) version 4.4.1 or greater

-If you do not have the above packages installed, visit the provided links to learn more about how to download and install the prerequisites
+If you do not have the above packages installed, visit the above links to learn more about how to download and install the prerequisites

 In order to modify and *experiment* with the source you will need to have a JavaScript transcompiler either compile the script code on the client side using something like [Babel 5](https://babeljs.io/) in-browser ES2015 and JSX transformer.
 This can be found at [CDNJS](https://cdnjs.com/libraries/babel-core/5.8.34), use this script tag to trigger the transformer.
 ```html